What is a scholarship?

 Who offers scholarships?

 There are plenty of different institutions that offer scholarships for different fields of study, degree programmes and purposes, for people all around the globe, aspiring a stay in Germany.
 The main sponsors of these scholarships are political organisations, businesses, religious institutions and institutions such as the DAAD (Deutscher Akademischer Austauschdienst (EN: German Academic Exchange Service)).
-Although the different scholarship sponsors tend to have different specific requirements towards their recipients, it should not make too much of a difference for you, who is the one offering their support, as long as you are sure that you can fulfil their requirements.
+More information about the different patrons of scholarships can be found below.